 How to Invest in Frontier Markets

 There are many different ways to profit from the growth of frontier markets and China’s role in it.
-One method is to open a brokerage account in Hong Kong and trade stocks that stand to benefit via the Shanghai-Hong Kong stock connect.
+One method is to open a brokerage account in Hong Kong and trade stocks which stand to benefit via the Shanghai-Hong Kong Stock Connect.

-There are also numerous ETFs that invest in either a single frontier market or a diversified group of them.
-The majority of these can only be traded with a US brokerage account.
+There are also some ETFs which invest in either a single frontier market or a diversified group of them.
+The majority of these can only be traded with a US brokerage account, and these ETFs also have various other problems.